Does Keeping Your Doors Closed Save On Heating Costs In Commercial Buildings?

 Energy crisis imagery and energy sacing

 Gary, our Managing Director, has been looking into how we can ensure our buildings are as energy efficient as they can be.
-A smart meter or smart thermostat indicates the cost of heating and hot water but we’re aiming to lower the average cost of our energy bills in addition to monitoring spend across our facilities.
+A smart meter or smart thermostat indicates the cost of heating and hot water but we’re aiming to lower the average cost of our energy and heating bills in addition to monitoring spend across our facilities.

 However, I wasn’t expecting this to cause some lively debate among a few of our team when I asked for their thoughts on maximising heating efficiency in all areas of our head office, which includes both office and warehouse spaces.